 Outlook web access/app aka OWA

-If your organization uses Microsoft Exchange Server then you’ll probably know Outlook Web Access (OWA).
+If your organization uses Microsoft Exchange Server (like Microsoft 365 hosting) then you’ll probably know Outlook Web Access (OWA).

 OWA is another form of web browser access to your email, calendar etc. Mostly it’s used as an alternative to let staff login to their emails from anywhere.